albe2669/dotfiles/docs/eduroam.md

 # Connecting to eduroam

+> [!CAUTION]
+> This guide only applies to iwd or iwd backed NetworkManager.
+Default Nix uses wpa_supplicant.
+I have yet to make wpa_supplicant and eduroam work, i suggest switching to iwd.

 This is a step by step guide to connect to eduroam using NetworkManager backed by iwd.

 ## Download and run the CAT installer